-13) Cultural S ensiti vity Evaluation: Critical Skill s (must fulfill th ese sub- compete encies i in order to earn a C, AA, or E rating for this competency): None B. Possesse accomm C. Identifie s the reles the k nodate a es cultures es appro nowledg cultura ral differ opriate a ge, skills lly diver rences th lternativ s, and be rse popu hat will ehavion ulation potent alue systems that affect need and adherence ors required to identify communication tools to tially effect professional interactions or improve verbal and non-verbal interactions between e most i - back regarding which of the above sub-competencies ce regarding how the student might achieve Addit 14) Additional p recepto or comm ients reg garding studen nt performance to date (MIDPOINT): rmance (FINAL): 15) Please indica te the r number of days the stud dent ha as been absent (at MIDPOINT and at FINAL) from this 0 1 2 3 4 5 16) rotation must be mad le up; AL LL UNE XCUSEI D TIME nake up?
-(Note: All but 2 missed excused absence days per E MUST BE MADE UP.
-Approval for an excused absence the Director of Experiential Education) NA 1 2 3 4 5 17) ial Edu cation tl hrough the Exp erienti failing this rotation?
-If yes, please contact the Director ial Education Coordinator(814-860-5167) as soon as nt.
-Yes No 18) FINAL ONL Y: Did the stud dent con nplete a minim num of 240 hours during this rotation?
+13) Cultural S ensitiv ity Evaluation: Critical Skills (must fulfill these sub-competencies in order to earn a C, AA, or E rating for this competency): None A. B. accon C. D. B. Possesses the knowledge, skills, and behaviors required to identify communication tools to accommodate a culturally diverse population C. Identifies cultural differences that will potentially effect professional interactions which of the above sub- competencies we the student might achieve improvement: 4 Additional que stions fi rom mic d-point and/or final e aluati ion (may be numbered differently on-line): 14) Additional preceptor comments regarding student performance to date (MIDPOINT): Overall comments regarding this student's performance (FINAL): 15) from Please indic this rotation ate the 1 number of days the stu dent has s been a absent (at MIDPOINT and at FINAL) 0 1 2 3 4 5 16) How many of these absent days did the student make up?
+(Note: All but 2 missed excused absence days per rotation must be made up; ALL UNEXCUSED TIME MUST BE MADE UP.
+Approval for an excused absence must have been provided by both the preceptor and the Director of Experiential Education) NA 1 2 3 4 5 MIDPOINT ONLY: Is this student in danger of failing this rotation?
+If yes, please contact the Director of Experiential Education through the Experiential Education Coordinator(814-860-5167) as soon as possible to discuss a plan for student improvement.
+Yes No 18) 18) FINAL ONLY: Did the student complete a minimum of 240 hours during this rotation?
+240 hours during this rotation?
 Yes No

-19) Affairs facilities), co mpleted all necessary eks prior to the start of rotation (6 weeks for VA- Veterans pre-work, and reviewed the rotation manual with preceptor at ollow policy will result in 5% deduction of grade.)
-Yes No 20) portfolio.
-They are professional in appear otation projects, and p nt Profile prior to rotation, and an opportunity to review their rance.
-The portfolio includes their CV, other documents of revious preceptor evaluations: (Failure to follow policy will Yes No 21) I reviewed the stude rotation experience nt's Longitudinal Che cklist and initialed all areas sufficiently covered during this Yes No 22) I completed and disc eussed a midpoint eval uation with the student.
-Yes No 23) This final evaluation was verbally discusse ed with the student at the end of the rotation.
+Student contacted site a minimum of 4 weeks prior to the start of rotation (6 weeks for VA- Veterans facilities), completed all necessary pre-work, and reviewed the rotation manual with preceptor at the ng of the rotation.
+(Failure to follow policy will result in 5% deduction of grade.)
+Yes No - The student provided me with their Student Profile prior to rotation, and an opportunity to review their o.
+They are professional in appearance.
+The portfolio includes their CV, other documents of interest, and nt rotation projects: (Failure to follow policy will result in 5% deduction of grade) Yes No 21) this rota I reviewed the student's Longitudinal Checklist and initialed all areas sufficiently covered during ation experience Yes No 22) I completed and discussed a midpoint evaluation with the student.
+Yes No 23) This final evaluation was verbally discussed with the student at the end of the rotation.
 Yes No